 The biggest misconception of Grab and Uber is their business model.
 At the core, Grab and Uber are not taxi operators, but technology companies.
 Their product offering is basically the provision of digital booking system.
 Due to this, both Grab and Uber are not burdened by asset depreciation, legacy issues and regulatory baggage.
 The same cannot be said for ComfortDelgro.

 According to the FY2016 financial report, ComfortDelgro had a combined fleet of 16,822 Comfort and CityCab taxis.
-[The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+[This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Subscribe to Blog via Email